manototh/oop-navbar/README.md

 To create your navigation bar, follow these steps:

-1. Create a copy of the file `source\oop-navbar.ts`, and open it with your text editor.
+1. Create a copy of the file `source/oop-navbar.ts`, and open it with your text editor.
 2. At the bottom of the file, delete the example.
 3. Create a `NavBar` object, specifying the title of the navigation bar in a string-type parameter.
 4. Create a `NavBarItem` object for each item in your navigation bar.
 Each `NavBarItem` object has two parameters.
 The first parameter is the parent item which must be another `NavBarItem` object.
 The second parameter is a string which specifies the text displayed in the navigation bar item.
 For the first level of items, the parent item is the navigation bar itself (the `NavBar` object).